 We are disappointed that results from the latest stock assessment for blue sharks (Prionace glauca) remain highly uncertain, and that the SCRS was unable to reach consensus in terms of management advice for the North Atlantic population.
-A proposal for an immediate ICCAT cap on blue shark landings, is however, clearly supported by the SCRS recommendation that South Atlantic catches not increase, the precautionary approach, and the benefits of consistent action across the Convention Area.
-We request that the EU offer such a proposal.
+A proposal for an ICCAT cap on blue shark landings, is however, clearly supported by the SCRS recommendation that South Atlantic catches not increase, the precautionary approach, and the benefits of consistent action across the Convention Area.
+We recognize that the EU is responsible for most blue shark catches, and request that the US actively support an EU proposal to cap landings, if one is offered.